Dietrich Bonhoeffer: Abwehr agent

 Back in Germany, Bonhoeffer was further harassed by the Nazi authorities, as he was forbidden to speak in public and was required regularly to report his activities to the police.
 In 1941, he was forbidden to print or to publish anything.
 In the meantime, Bonhoeffer had joined the Abwehr.
 Dohnányi, already part of the Abwehr, brought him into the organization on the claim that his wide ecumenical contacts would be of use to Germany, thus protecting him from conscription to active service.
 Bonhoeffer presumably knew about various 1943 plots against Hitler through Dohnányi, who was actively involved in the planning.
+Bonhoeffer had advocated for nonviolent resistance and conscientious objection, and been clear in his radio addresses and in his writing.

-In the face of Nazi atrocities against the Jews and other minorities, the full scale of which Bonhoeffer learned through the Abwehr, he concluded that "the ultimate question for a responsible man to ask is not how he is to extricate himself from this whole affair, but how the coming generation shall continue to survive and live for Truth."
+In the face of Nazi atrocities against the Jews and other minorities, the full scale of which Bonhoeffer learned through the Abwehr, some read back into his work that he concluded that "the ultimate question for a responsible man to ask is not how he is to extricate himself from this whole affair, but how the coming generation shall continue to survive and live for Truth."
 He did not justify his action but wrote, "When a man takes guilt upon himself in responsibility, he imputes his guilt to himself and no one else.
 He answers for it...
 Before other men he is justified by dire necessity; before himself he is acquitted by his conscience, but before God he hopes only for grace."
 (In a 1932 sermon, Bonhoeffer said, "The blood of martyrs might once again be demanded, but this blood, if we really have the courage and loyalty to shed it, will not be innocent, shining like that of the first witnesses for the faith.
-On our blood lies heavy with guilt, the guilt of the unprofitable servant who is cast into outer darkness.")
+On our blood lies heavy with guilt, the guilt of the unprofitable servant who is cast into outer darkness."
+Despite ways that this is quoted as supporting assassination, Bonhoeffer also advocated for conscientious objection against conscription in 1935.)
+The quotes in support of his participation in plots are retrospective, assuming his own involvement as his friend, Eberhard Bethge, asserted rather than the reality about which he wrote often: The seminarians he had taught were actively involved in fighting for Hitler; they had written to him about participating in atrocities such as the killing of surrendered soldiers.